 Remember to think of Do as doing-the-experiment.
 If you are “doing” a bunch of work (not running an experiment and collecting data) that probably isn’t “do” in the PDSA sense.

 Study should not take much time.
 The plan should have already have laid out what data is important and an expectation of what results will be achieved and provide a good idea on next steps.
 Only if you are surprised (or in the not very common case that you really have no idea what should come next until you experiment) will the study phase take long.

-I find Act confuses people and I believe viewing it as either 1) deciding to adjust and go through another experiment or 2) adopting the change is helpful.
-Organizations that do PDSA well are adjusting and continuing to experiment much more than they are adopting.
+I find Act confuses people and I believe viewing it as either 1) deciding to adjust and iterate again with another experiment or 2) adopting the change is helpful (or abandoning the experiment if it is decided that is the best option).
+Organizations that do PDSA well are adjusting and continuing to experiment much more than they are adopting (quick iteration is a key to successful PDSA).
 Maybe since it is named Act may lead people to want to adopt the change and show they are “acting.”
 It feels odd when the Act step is often just – “yes we should adjust and experiment again.”

 The standardization process should be fairly standard itself.
 So adopt-the-change will mainly just be to follow that process (for example, update visual job instructions and then…).